-Our determination that the rate of global warming from the CMIP6 multi-model ensemble over the time period 1975-2014 significantly exceeds the rise in GMST attributed to human activity is aligned with a similar finding highlighted in Figure 11.25b of chapter 11 of the IPCC 2013 report that CMIP5 models tend to warm too quickly compared to the actual climate system over the time period 1975-2014 710 (Kirtman et al., 2013).
-The values of AAWR from the CMIP6 multi-model ensemble from our analysis present a similar finding as Tokarska et al. (2020) and (CONSTRAIN, (2020), that some of the CMIP6 models over estimate recent warming trends., with Tokarska et al. (2020) examineing the trend in the human component of GMST from 1981-2014.
-We arrive at a similar conclusion as these studies that CMIP6 models-GCMs overestimate the rate of global warming for the 1982-2014 time period of AAWR as shown in Table S2 and 2S3.
-Our results, the finding by the IPCC 2013 report, and Tokarska et al. 715 (2020), and CONSTRAIN (2020) appear to be quite different than the conclusion of Hausfather et al. (2020) that past climate models have matched recent temperature observations quite well.
-The Hausfather et al. (2020) study does not examine CMIP5 GCMs, let alone CMIP6 GCMs, and the last two rows of their Table 1 indicate that the skill of climate models forecasting the change in GMST over time decreased

-- considerably between the Third Assessment Report (TAR) and the Fourth Assessment Report (AR4).
+Our determination that the rate of global warming from the CMIP6 multi-model ensemble over the time period 1975-2014 significantly exceeds the rise in GMST attributed to human activity is aligned with a similar finding highlighted in Figure 11.25b of chapter 11 of the IPCC 2013 report that CMIP5 models tend to warm too quickly compared to the actual climate system over the time period 1975-2014 (Kirtman et al., 2013).
+The values of AAWR from the CMIP6 multi-model ensemble from our analysis present a similar finding as Tokarska et al. (2020), that some of the CMIP6 models over estimate recent warming trends, with Tokarska et al. (2020) examining the trend in the human component of GMST from 1981-2014.
+We arrive at a similar conclusion that CMIP6 models overestimate the rate of global warming for the 1982-2014 time period of AAWR as shown in Table S2.
+Our results, the finding by the IPCC 2013 report, and Tokarska et al. (2020) appear to be quite different than the conclusion of Hausfather et al. (2020) that past climate models have matched recent temperature observations quite well.
+The Hausfather et al. (2020) study does not examine CMIP5 GCMs, let alone CMIP6 GCMs, and the last two rows of their Table 1 indicate that the skill of climate models forecasting the change in GMST over time decreased considerably between the Third Assessment Report (TAR) and the Fourth Assessment Report (AR4).
 The change in temperature over time for the TAR and AR4 only span 17 and 10 years, respectively (Hausfather et al., 2020).
-In Fig. 6, we examine the ability of the GCMs to simulate the rise in GMST attributed to humans over a 40 year time period, which provides a better measure of how well the models simulate the observations than when using athe shorter time period.
-The temperature change over time for the TAR - and AR4 examined by Hausfather et al. (2020) ends in 2017, which was right after a very strong ENSO, so their analysis may be influenced by the 2015 to 2016 ENSO event.
+In Fig. 6, we examine the ability of the GCMs to simulate the rise in GMST attributed to humans over a 40 year time period, which provides a better measure of how well the models simulate the observations than when using a shorter time period.
+The temperature change over time for the TAR and AR4 examined by Hausfather et al. (2020) ends in 2017, which was right after a very strong ENSO, so their analysis may be influenced by the 2015 to 2016 ENSO event.
 In contrast, our analysis of AAWR is not influenced by natural variability such as ENSO because we examine the human component of global warming after explicitly accounting for and removing the influence of ENSO on GMST.
-Consequently, our determination of AAWR from observations (Table S1S2) and GCMs (Table S2S3) depends only to a small extent on the specification of start year (for values ranging from 1970 to 1984) and end year (2004)
+Consequently, our determination of AAWR from observations (Table S1) and GCMs (Table S2) depends only to a small extent on the specification of start year (for values ranging from 1970 to 1984) and end year (2004 to 2018).

-small extent on the specification of start year (for values ranging from 1970 to 1984) and end year (2004 to 2018).
 Our analysis shows that upon quantification of the human driver to global warming within both the data record and climate models, the CMIP6 GCMs warm faster than observed GMST over the past four decades, regardless of precise specification of start and end year.

-735 3.2 ECS
+690 3.2 ECS